Ghosts of Mississippi: Plot

-Medgar Evers was an African-American civil rights activist in Mississippi murdered on June 12, 1963.
-It was suspected that Byron De La Beckwith, a white supremacist, was the murderer.
-He had been tried twice in the 1960s and both trials ended in hung juries.
-Evers' widow Myrlie Evers had been trying to bring De La Beckwith to justice for over 25 years.
+Medgar Evers, an African-American civil rights activist in Mississippi, was murdered outside his home on June 12, 1963, by Byron De La Beckwith, a white supremacist.
+De La Beckwith had been tried twice in the 1960s, with both trials ended in hung juries.
+Evers' widow, Myrlie Evers, tries to bring De La Beckwith to justice for over 25 years.

-In 1989, emboldened by a newspaper article by Jerry Mitchell exposing jury tampering by the Mississippi State Sovereignty Commission in the first two trials, Myrlie Evers believed she had what it would take to bring him to trial again.
-Although most of the evidence from the old trial had disappeared, Bobby DeLaughter, an assistant District Attorney, decided to help her despite being warned that it might hurt his political aspirations and the strain that it caused in his marriage.
-DeLaughter forms a team of investigators from his office, however, the investigation suffers many setbacks.
+In 1989, emboldened by a newspaper article by Jerry Mitchell exposing jury tampering by the Mississippi State Sovereignty Commission in the first two trials, Myrlie Evers believes she has what it would take to bring De La Beckwith to trial again.
+Although most of the evidence from the old trial has disappeared, Bobby DeLaughter, an assistant District Attorney, decides to help her, regardless of being warned that it might hurt his political aspirations and despite the strain that it has caused in his marriage.
+DeLaughter forms a team of investigators from his office; however, the investigation suffers many setbacks.

-After learning that several of the key witnesses have died, and the court transcript of their testimony from the 1960s trials is lost, the team is convinced this is a futile effort.
-This is reinforced when DeLaughter fails at a desperate strategy of convincing two police officers who provided De La Beckwith with an alibi in the 1960s trials to admit they lied under oath.
-However, their pessimism fades with two discoveries.
-The rifle used in the murder, thought to have been lost, was hiding in plain sight.
-Later, one of the investigators learns of the existence of a witness unknown to the prosecution in the 1960s trials, Delmar Dennis.
-Dennis was a former member of the Ku Klux Klan who agreed to be an undercover informant for the FBI.
+After learning that several key witnesses have died, and that the court transcript of their testimony from the 1960s trials is lost, the team is convinced their effort is futile.
+The futility seems reinforced when DeLaughter fails at a desperate strategy of convincing two police officers who provided De La Beckwith with an alibi in the 1960s trials to admit they lied under oath.
+This pessimism fades, however, with two significant discoveries.
+Learning that authorities often kept evidence from the trials as "souvenirs", DeLaughter discovers the rifle used in the murder among the keepsakes of his deceased father-in-law, the judge presiding over one of the trials.
+The authenticity of the rifle, tied to its ownership by De La Beckwith, is verified by serial number.
+This revelation contributes to the breakup of DeLaughter's marriage.
+Later, an investigator learns of the existence of a witness unknown to the prosecution in the 1960s trials, Delmar Dennis, a former member of the Ku Klux Klan, who agreed to be an undercover informant for the FBI.
 Dennis testified against the Klan in the Mississippi Burning case, and once mentioned having met De La Beckwith.
-The investigation turns to finding Dennis, who was living in hiding since turning state's evidence on the KKK, to see what he knows of the case.
+The investigation searches for Dennis, who lived in hiding since turning state's evidence on the KKK, to see what he knows of the case.